Skip to main content

 Adult Cx. pipiens rest on a wall of their holding cage in the District's laboratory.

-The following table and graphs show the average number of adult mosquitoes collected per carbon dioxide-baited trap per night during January compared to the five year average for the six most common mosquito species in San Mateo County.
+The following table and graph show the average number of mosquitoes collected per trap per night during February 2025.
+The line graph that follows shows the five-year average of mosquito counts over the course of a year.

 _Aedes sierrensis_0.00.0